President accuses Obama of wiretapping Trump Tower during campaign

 Sessions recused himself from overseeing any Justice Department investigation into alleged Russian election interference earlier this week.

-Sessions faces calls for his resignation over the issue but Trump has backed his man saying he did nothing wrong.
+Sessions faces calls for his resignation over the issue but Trump has backed his attorney general, saying he did nothing wrong.

-In recent days, Trump has sought to fight back over allegations about the communications between members of his team and Russian officials during and after the campaign.
+In recent days, Trump has swiped back at allegations about the communications between members of his team and Russian officials during and after the campaign.

 He lashed out at Democrats Chuck Schumer and Nancy Pelosi Friday, tweeting a picture of Schumer meeting Russian President Vladimir Putin in 2003.